Student & Trainee Funding

 The Harvey M. Friedman Global Health Travel Award is a competitive award designed to encourage and support exceptional PhD students in the pursuit of a global health experience to Botswana through the Botswana-UPenn Partnership.
 The fellowship was established in 2017 in honor of Harvey M. Friedman, MD founding Director of the Botswana-UPenn Partnership.
 The award will be applied to travel expenses related to a global health research experience to Botswana.

 Dr. Harvey Friedman is known for his longtime service as the chief of the Infectious Diseases Division, his research on immune evasion strategies of Herpes Simplex Virus, and founding the Botswana-UPenn Partnership.
-Dr. Friedman served as Director of the Botswana-UPenn Partnership from 2001-2016 during which time more 1000 Penn faculty, residents, and students traveled to Botswana to work and learn in the Botswana clinical setting.
+Dr. Friedman served as Director of the Botswana-UPenn Partnership from 2001-2016 during which time more than 1000 Penn faculty, residents, and students traveled to Botswana to work and learn in the Botswana clinical setting.
 His career represents a visionary commitment to global health and improving health and healthcare capacity in Botswana.

 First awarded to a graduating Perelman School of Medicine student in 2014, the Robert Suskind and Leslie Lewinter-Suskind Award in Global Health is awarded to the graduating student who exhibits the greatest intent on helping solve the critical health problems of our fragile planet.
 It is awarded with gratitude and hope.